-To those who have yet to experience it, remote work burnout can sound like little more than the latest in a long line of unrealistic millennial complaints.
-The “participation trophy generation” strikes again.
-Well believe it or not, WFH burnout is a real thing.
+To those who have yet to experience it, remote work burnout can sound like little more than the latest in a long line of unrealistic millennial complaints — the participation trophy generation strikes again.
+Even so, WFH burnout is a real issue that many people face.

-Every form of work takes up mental, physical, and emotional energy, albeit in different ways and to different degrees.
-As such, each causes its own unique forms of friction.
+Every form of work takes up mental, physical, and emotional energy.
+As such, each causes unique forms of friction.

 - Being connected-but-not-really with your coworkers